makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

 ---
 title: Spring
-subtitle: Slow-Turning Seasons
+subtitle: And Flowers Wreathe Your Sleeping Form
-next: "seasons/summer"
+next: "and-flowers-wreathe-your-sleeping-form/summer"
 ---

 A season of newness and beginnings: new growth, new life, new warmth under a new sun.